1.5 Percentage Change - Financial Applications

 2. Explanation for the Common Ratio $R$

-This is in fact a geometric sequence with common ratio $R = 1 + \frac{r}{100}$.
+This is in fact a geometric sequence with a common ratio $R = 1 + \dfrac{r}{100}$.
 Suppose an amount $PV = 2000$ is invested for $r=8\%$ per year:

 |---|---|---|